elmunoz42/sbcc-ev-charging-stations/README.md

 #### Discovery and Continuous Engagement with County of Santa Barbara Domain Expert

-The project began with a 1-hour discovery meeting.
+- Discovery session: The project began with a 1-hour discovery meeting.
 We discussed the CSB's objectives, plans and pain points.
 We went over their different data sources and additional resources we could merge into our research effort.

-Since then Jerel Francisco and I have met for 1 hour every two weeks and have already had 4 meetings thus far.
+- Bi-weely cadence of collaboration: Since then Jerel Francisco and I have met for 1 hour every two weeks and have already had 4 meetings thus far.
 Some of the visualizations and statistical analysis in the Jupyter Notebooks are direct answers to questions he had about the data since it has not been previously analyzed.

 #### Phase 1: Data Preparation

 ##### Data Cleaning

-Remove duplicate records (if any)
+- Remove duplicate records (if any)
-Standardize date/time formats
+- Standardize date/time formats
-Convert data types as needed (e.g., string dates to datetime objects)
+- Convert data types as needed (e.g., string dates to datetime objects)

 ##### Outlier Identification and Handling

-Use statistical methods (z-scores, IQR) to identify anomalous values Evaluate contextual validity of outliers (e.g., unusually long sessions) Apply appropriate treatment (removal, capping, or flagging)
+- Use statistical methods (z-scores, IQR) to identify anomalous values
+- Evaluate contextual validity of outliers (e.g., unusually long sessions)
+- Apply appropriate treatment (removal, capping, or flagging)

 ##### Missing Value Imputation

-Assess patterns of missingness in both datasets
+- Assess patterns of missingness in both datasets
-Apply appropriate imputation techniques based on data characteristics.
+- Apply appropriate imputation techniques based on data characteristics.

 #### Phase 2: Efficiency Analysis (Sessions Data)
-This analysis responds to the County's request to evaluate current infrastructure efficiency before expanding capacity.
+- This analysis responds to the County's request to evaluate current infrastructure efficiency before expanding capacity.
 Key metrics to analyze include:

 ##### Idle Time Analysis

-Initial finding: Public charging stations show only 6% idle time Further segmentation by:

-Time of day
-Day of week
-Location
-User type (if available)
+- At first we had seen some concerning signs of excessive idle states for the charging stations.
+When Jerel and I reviewed the initial statistical data we were both taken aback by the fact that the average session duration was upwards of 900 minutes.
+After some investigation though we were able to identify some paterns and filter out CSB's fleet utilisation.
+Fortunately, the public charging stations only have excessive idleness 6% of the time.
+Nevertheless, this is encouraging further investigation and perhaps some policy changes for "peak hour" utilization of charging stations.
+The concern is that people park their cars for much longer than they need for E.V. charging.

 ##### Utilization Pattern Analysis

-Peak usage periods vs. low-demand periods
+- Peak usage periods vs. low-demand periods
-Geographic distribution of high/low utilization Correlation between station type and utilization rate
+- Geographic distribution of high/low utilization
+- Correlation between station type and utilization rate

 ##### Charging Behavior Analysis

-Distribution of session durations
+- Distribution of session durations
-Energy consumption patterns
+- Energy consumption patterns
-Relationship between charging duration and energy delivered
+- Relationship between charging duration and energy delivered

 #### Phase 3: Time Series Forecasting (Days Data)
 A SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous variables) model will be developed to forecast future charging demand, focusing primarily on daily energy delivered (kWh).

 ##### Time Series Decomposition
+- Adfuller test

-Trend component
+- Trend component
-Seasonal components (daily, weekly, monthly patterns) Irregular components
+- Seasonal components (daily, weekly, monthly patterns)
+- Irregular components

 ##### Model Development

-Parameter selection (p, d, q, P, D, Q)
+- Parameter selection (p, d, q, P, D, Q)
-Inclusion of seasonal components
+- Inclusion of seasonal components
-Integration of exogenous variables:
+- Integration of exogenous variables:

 EV adoption rates in Santa Barbara County
 Economic indicators